SamuelSwartzberg/flashcardifying_text_temp/ling/grammatical-feature.md

 #### arguments & morphosyntactic alignment

+##### grammatical relations

+Grammatical relations are subjects and objects, and perhaps others depending on your theory.
+The generative grammar/chomskyan approach is to see an object as the DP complement of a verb.

 ##### valency

 Valency is the grammatical feature category encoding the number of arguments controlled by a thing, mainly by a verb.